Ian Stewart (baseball)

-Ian Kenneth Stewart (born April 5, 1985) is a former American professional baseball third baseman.
-He played in Major League Baseball (MLB) for the Colorado Rockies, Chicago Cubs and Los Angeles Angels of Anaheim.
+Ian Kenneth Stewart (born April 5, 1985) is an American former professional baseball third baseman.
+He played in Major League Baseball (MLB) for the Colorado Rockies, Chicago Cubs, and Los Angeles Angels of Anaheim.

 Baseball career

 Colorado Rockies

 Drafted in the 2003 MLB draft first round out of La Quinta High School in Westminster, California, Stewart showed great promise in short-season rookie-league ball with the Casper Rockies in the Pioneer League.
 His .401 on-base percentage and .558 slugging average appeared to justify his first-round selection.
-In 2004, Stewart continued to progress in low-A ball at Asheville in the South Atlantic League with a .398 OBP and .594 SLG.
-Baseball America ranked him as the fourth best prospect in baseball behind Delmon Young, Félix Hernández and Joe Mauer.
+In 2004, Stewart continued to progress in Low-A with the Asheville Tourists in the South Atlantic League with a .398 OBP and .594 SLG.
+Baseball America ranked him as the fourth best prospect in baseball behind Delmon Young, Félix Hernández, and Joe Mauer.

-In 2005, he began play in high-A ball in Modesto, California in the California League.
+In 2005, Stewart began play in High-A for the Modesto Nuts of the California League.
 He got off to a very slow start, hitting for a low average with little power.
-He went to extended spring training and came back to play with Modesto in June, 2005.
-Up until June 20, Stewart was hitting under .230 with few homers.
+Stewart went to extended spring training and came back to play with Modesto in June, 2005.
+Up until June 20, Stewart was hitting under .230 with few home runs.
 However, Stewart rebounded later in the season and finished with a respectable .353 OBP and .497 SLG, although he showed a worrisome tendency to strike out.

 Stewart played in the Arizona Fall League after the conclusion of the 2005 minor league season.
 Here, Stewart got off to a good start with impressive power.
 Unfortunately, he suffered a wrist injury while sliding into second base.
-The MRI showed limited damage, but any wrist injury is troublesome for a power hitter.
-He was shut down for the rest of the AFL.
+The MRI showed limited damage, and he was shut down for the rest of the AFL.

-Stewart was invited to the Colorado Rockies 2006 spring training.
+Stewart was invited to the Rockies' 2006 spring training.
 He began well, hitting six home runs and batting over .400 in the first few games.
-Stewart re-established himself as a power-hitting prospect, and the Rockies sent him to Tulsa, Oklahoma in the AA Texas League.
+Stewart re-established himself as a power-hitting prospect, and the Rockies assigned him to the Tulsa Drillers of the Double-A Texas League.
 Here Stewart began the season well, but fell into a slump that sent his average to .235 in mid-May before being sidelined with another injury.
 The injury was not serious, and Stewart only missed ten games.
 When he returned, Stewart improved noticeably and finished the season with a .351 on-base percentage and a .452 slugging average.
 In 2007, he was selected to the All-Star Futures Game.